Jestin-Sabu/C-Projects/README.md

-# C-Projects
+# C-Project
-Long Term Projects with much details but, not sophisticated.
+C Projects with much details but, not sophisticated.